wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 	* Added meaningful texts for screen readers to all of our pages and UI elements, such as buttons, form fields, data tables and their structure elements, and so on.
 	* Fixed color coding and contrast.
 	* Forms and form fields now contain instructions and all required fields are marked as such.
 In addition, we’ve made fixes to the error messages and their color coding and associated them with the appropriate form fields.
-	* We’ve added alternative text for all images used in the UI.
+	* We’ve added alternative texts for all images used in the UI.
 	* When you navigate to a page in the UI, we’ve added the appropriate name on the browser page as well.
 For example, when you create a new chart, on the browser you’ll see New Chart &#124; Tanzu Observability.

 * **Dashboard Performance Improvements**: Previously, by default, the **Show Events** option was enabled to show the events from charts.
-This could add to the total query time of a dashboard on top of querying for the time series data.
-With this release, when you create a dashboard, the **Show Events** option is set to default to **None**.
+This could increase the total query time of a dashboard.
+With this release, when you create a dashboard, by default the **Show Events** option is set to **None**.
 You can change this setting based on your needs.
 See [Control Event Overlays](charts_events_displaying.html#control-event-overlays) for details and screenshots.

 ## Past Release Notes